 AN INVESTMENT IN OUR COMMON STOCK INVOLVES SIGNIFICANT RISKS.
-YOU SHOULD CAREFULLY CONSIDER THE FOLLOWING RISKS BEFORE YOU DECIDE TO BUY OUR COMMON STOCK
+YOU SHOULD CAREFULLY CONSIDER THE FOLLOWING RISKS BEFORE YOU DECIDE TO BUY OUR COMMON STOCK.

-WE HAVE INCURRED SUBSTANTIAL LOSSES SINCE OUR INCEPTION IN 1986, EXPECT TO CONTINUE TO INCUR SUCH LOSSES, MAY NEVER BE PROFITABLE AND MAY NEED ADDITIONAL ETNANCING
+WE HAVE INCURRED SUBSTANTIAL LOSSES SINCE OUR INCEPTION IN 1986, EXPECT TO CONTINUE TO INCUR SUCH LOSSES AND MAY NEVER BE PROFITABLE

-Since our inception in 1986, we have not been profitable.
+As of June 30, 1999, our accumulated deficit was approximately \$55.8 million.
 We expect to incur additional losses for the foreseeable future, and we expect our losses to increase as our research and development efforts progress.
-As of June 30, 1999, our accumulated deficit was approximately \$55.8 million.
-To become profitable, we must successfully develop drug candidates, enter into profitable agreements with other parties and our drug candidates must receive regulatory approval.
-These other parties must then successfully manufacture and market our drug candidates.
+To become profitable, we must successfully develop drug candidates, enter into profitable agreements with collaborative partners and our drug candidates must receive regulatory approval.
+The drug candidates must then be successfully manufactured and marketed by our collaborative partners.
 It will be several years, if ever, before we receive royalties under our existing license agreements or any future license agreements.
 In addition, we never expect to generate revenue directly from product sales.
-If we do not generate revenue, or if our drug development expenses increase, we may need to raise additional funds through new or existing collaborations or through private or public equity or debt financings.
-If financing is not available on acceptable terms, or not available at all, we may not have enough capital to continue our current business strategy.

-IF THE R.W.
-JOHNSON PHARMACEUTICAL RESEARCH INSTITUTE AND ORTHO-MCNEIL WERE TO TERMINATE, SUBSTANTIALLY MODIFY OR FAIL TO FULFILL THEIR OBLIGATIONS UNDER THEIR LICENSE AGREEMENT WITH US, WE WOULD LOSE SUBSTANTIALLY ALL OF OUR REVENUE
+WE ARE DEPENDENT ON THE R.W.
+JOHNSON PHARMACEUTICAL RESEARCH INSTITUTE AND ORTHO-MCNEIL FOR SUBSTANTIALLY ALL OF OUR REVENUE

-If The R.W.
-Johnson Pharmaceutical Research Institute and Ortho-McNeil change their exclusive worldwide license agreement with us, including by terminating it or failing to fulfill their obligations, we would lose substantially all of our revenue.
-Approximately 79.2% of our revenues for the six months ended June 30, 1999 and approximately 83.5% of our revenues for the year ended December 31, 1998 resulted from this license agreement.
-These revenues represent approximately 45.0% of our total revenues since our inception in 1986
+Approximately 79.2% of our revenues for the six months ended June 30, 1999 and approximately 83.5% of our revenues for the year ended December 31, 1998 resulted from our exclusive worldwide license agreement with The R.W.
+Johnson Pharmaceutical Research Institute and Ortho-McNeil.
+These revenues represent approximately 45.0% of our total revenues since our inception in 1986.

-Under this agreement, The R.W.
-Johnson Pharmaceutical Research Institute and Ortho-McNeil have several rights that could delay or stop the development of our flu drug candidate, including sole discretion on all elements of research and development of BCX-1812, including timing and design of further clinical trials, sole control over the amount of resources devoted to the research and development of BCX-1812 and the right to terminate or cancel the agreement, which they may do at any time on four months notice.
+Under this agreement, they have the following rights that could delay or stop the development of our flu drug candidate:

+- sole discretion on all elements of research and development of BCX-1812, including timing and design of further clinical trials; - sole responsibility to initiate and complete clinical trials, interpret data, prepare and file a new drug application, receive the approval of the U.S. Food and Drug Administration, or FDA, or foreign regulatory agencies and commercialize BCX-1812; - sole control over the amount of resources devoted to the research and development of BCX-1812; and - the right to terminate or cancel the agreement, which may be done at any time on four months notice.